Frankfurt (Main) Süd

 Is photography allowed?

-Yes, photography is generally permitted in the station.
-However, be respectful of other travelers and avoid disrupting the flow of foot traffic.
+Yes, photography is generally permitted at the station, but be considerate of other passengers and avoid obstructing pathways.

 Are there guided tours?